 Pancho didn’t reply.

-“Tell him that he’s telling you only half of what happens in the process of exchange he just described,” Kristy Reed said, appearing suddenly from around the passenger side of the garbage-hauler.
-Kristy was speaking to Pancho but looking directly at the young man the entire time he spoke.
+“Tell him that he’s telling you only half of what happens in the process of exchange he just described,” Kristy Reed said.
+He appeared suddenly from around the passenger side of the garbage-hauler.
+Kristy was speaking to Pancho but looking directly at the young man.

 “Beg pardon?” the young man said.